unknown-gd/quakejs/cctools/README.md

 ```shell
 sudo chmod +x mergescript
 ```
-Put all the **.pk3**-files (maps, models, textures) in the ./myAssets folder. *Do not forget to **unzip your downloads!** Make sure you do not put a zip-file there!"
+Put all the **.pk3**-files (maps, models, textures) in the ./myAssets folder. *Do not forget to **unzip your downloads!** Make sure you do not put a zip-file there!*

 Now execute the mergescript and point it to the file you would like to be the "target" of the merge-operation.
 The script will copy it into the current folder and add your files.
-Good candidates are pak100.pk3 and pak101.pk3 that have been downloaded to ~/quakejs/base/assets/baseq3 during the installation.
+Good candidates are pak100.pk3 and pak101.pk3 that have been downloaded to ~/quakejs/base/baseq3 during the installation.

 Type
 ```shell